changooman/changooman/README.md

  👋😊 Welcome and thank you for visiting my page!
  * 👫 Pronouns: He/Him
- * 🎓 Recently graduated with a Bachelor of Science in Computer Science and Media Arts
+ * 🎓 Recently graduated from Northeastern University with a Bachelor of Science in Computer Science and Media Arts
  * 👀 I’m interested in full-time Python developer roles
  * 📫 You can reach me by <a href="mailto:changooman@gmail.com">email</a>